Skip to main content

 You have two ways to implement a new destination:

-2. You can implement a full destination where you have a full control over load jobs and schema migration.
+2. You can implement a full destination where you have full control over load jobs and schema migration.

 This demo works on codespaces.
 Codespaces is a development environment available for free to anyone with a Github account.
 You'll be asked to fork the demo repository and from there the README guides you with further steps.